MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Results and Discussion

 This method has an error of $\order{\delta^2}$; and since it depends explicitly on the step-size $\delta$, we extrapolate to the $\delta \to 0$ limit by taking a sequence of numerical gradients with different $\delta$ values and performing a linear regression on the plot of numerical gradient versus $\delta^2$.
 The $y$-intercept from this regression is taken to be the best estimate of the numerical gradient.

 Because both the analytic and numerical gradients depend on a wave function that can only be converged to a finite precision, there is inherent error in both values.
 Regardless, consistently with our prior work \cite{SandAnalytic2018, ScottAnalytic2020, baoAnalytic2022, HennefarthAnalytic2024}, we refer to the numerical value as the reference for the rest of the manuscript.
-We define the \gls{ue} and \gls{ure} as